GENETICS 3210 - Advanced Molecular Biology IIIB (Genetics)

 General Course Information

-Course Code GENETICS 3210 Course Advanced Molecular Biology IIIB (Genetics) Coordinating Unit School of Biological Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 19 hours per fortnight Available for Study Abroad and Exchange N Prerequisites BIOCHEM 2510 or BIOCHEM 2102 & BIOCHEM 2520 or BIOCHEM 2202 & GENETICS 2510 or GENETICS 2102 & GENETICS 2520 or GENETICS 2202 Incompatible BIOCHEM 3225 & GENETICS 3006 Assumed Knowledge GENETICS 3110 Restrictions Available to BSc(MolBiol) students only Course Description This course combines lectures from GENETICS 3211 Gene Expression and Human & Development Genetics with practical exercises and/or laboratory placements in professional research laboratories.
-It includes a special set of tutorial/Problem Based Learning (PBL) exercises, not offered in any other course, which are designed to provide students with a perspective of how cutting edge molecular biology principles and techniques are applied to major research questions.
-The PBL segment of course will include aspects of biochemistry, genetics, microbiology/immunology and chemistry.
+Course Code GENETICS 3210 Course Advanced Molecular Biology IIIB (Genetics) Coordinating Unit School of Biological Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 12 hours per week Available for Study Abroad and Exchange N Prerequisites BIOCHEM 2510 & BIOCHEM 2520 & GENETICS 2510 & GENETICS 2520 Incompatible Genetics 3211 and Genetics 3212 and Genetics 3520 Restrictions Available to BSc(MolBiol) students only Course Description The material taught in this courses is organised around the theme of genes ? how genes function and their roles in development and disease.
+The aim is to give students an appreciation, at an advanced level, of the mechanisms that control gene expression, the genetic determination of developmental pathways, the various types of human genetic mutation that lead to disease and the pathogenic pathways from genotype to phenotype.
+The practical component of the course will extend students? familiarity with various laboratory and/or analytical techniques used in human and developmental genetics.
+It includes a specialised set of Problem Based Learning (PBL)/Tutorial exercises, which are designed to provide students with a perspective of how cutting edge molecular biology principles and techniques are applied to major research questions.
+The PBL segment of the course may include aspects of biochemistry, genetics, microbiology, immunology and chemistry.
 This course will illustrate that cross-disciplinary approaches are essential in modern research.

 Course Coordinator: Associate Professor Michael Lardelli

 The full timetable of all activities for this course can be accessed from Course Planner.